-The ERM system is integrated into Group's business planning and performance monitoring processes, regardless of the risk category concerned.
-As part of the overall annual business plan process, each level of the organization prepared an ERM business plan.
+The ERM system is integrated into the Group's business planning and performance monitoring processes, regardless of the risk category concerned.
+As part of the overall annual business plan process, each level of the organization prepares an ERM business plan.

-Seven key risks 2014
+Seven key risks 2015

 - Customer contract risk

-- Acquisition riskAssignment
+- Acquisition risk

-- execution risk
+- Assignment execution risk

 - Compliance (regulatory and other) risk

 - IT failure risk

 - Price risk

 - Securitas' Values and Ethics compliance risk

 The ERM business plan includes risk assessment, controls, risk management activities and action plans.
-It determines the main focus and priorities for operational risk management at the country, division and the Group level for the coming year.
+It determines the main focus and priorities for operational risk management at the country, division and Group level for the coming year.
 Securitas' ERM business plan risk assessment tool is used to facilitate the risk assessment process, as well as action planning, depending on the level of risk and controls that are in place.

 Key risk determination The yearly risk assessment process is coordinated by the Group risk organization, which is also responsible for maintaining the risk register.
 The risk register contains about 50 risks and is updated annually, primarily based on the country ERM business plans, but also on other sources of input such as audits, self-assessment results and management input.
-Out of the 50 risks, about 15 are selected as top risks that will be subject to monitoring activities.
-Out of these, seven risks are currently considered Group key risks and have been assigned primary focus for the coming year.
+Out of the 50 risks, about 15 are selected as top risks that will be subjected to monitoring activities.
+Out of these, seven risks are currently considered key Group risks and have been assigned primary focus for the coming year.
 For examples of these risks and how they are managed, refer to www.securitas.com.

-The ultimate prioritization of key risks for each year is decided by Group Management.
+The ultimate prioritization of key risks for each year is decided by Group Management and presented to the Audit Committee.

 The top seven key Group risks and a minimum of two country/division-specific risks are assessed in the ERM business plan risk assessment tool.
 This analysis forms the basis of the ERM business plan, which also includes action plans for how to further mitigate the risks with the highest remaining exposure.
-In 2014, Securitas intensified its focus on action plans for the assessed risks, with the aim of identifying the areas in which the countries will need to modify their current mitigating controls in the coming year.
+This process is now supported by the new GRC system which was implemented during the year.
+In 2015, Securitas continued the work to intensify the focus on action plans, with the aim of identifying the areas in which the countries will need to modify their current mitigating controls and/or reduce the overall risk in the coming year.

-Part of the risk assessment tool (example)
+Part of the risk assessment tool - Net risk: Example country X